areYouLazy/libhosty/README.md

 import "github.com/areYouLazy/libhosty"

 func main() {
-    //you can define a custom config object
-    // and use it to initialize libhosty with a custom hosts file
+    //you can initialize libhosty with a custom hosts file
-    //
-    //cnf, _ := libhosty.NewHostsFileConfig("/home/sonica/hosts-export.txt")
+    //cnf, _ := libhosty.Init("/home/sonica/hosts-export.txt")
-    //hfl, _ := libhosty.InitWithConfig(cnf)

-    //or initialize libhosty that will automatically try to loads
+    // an empty path will force libhosty to try to load
-    // then default hosts file for your OS hfl, _ := libhosty.Init()
+    // the default hosts file based on runtime.GOOS hfl, _ := libhosty.Init("")

     //add an empty line
     hfl.AddEmptyFileLine()